bydariogamer/py101forpygamers/source/gettingstarted/intro.rst

 As you can see from the output, the key–value pair corresponding to the 'favorite_numbers' key has been deleted.

-As well as this, you can also change a value associated with an already-created key in the dictionary.
+As well as this, you can also change a value associated with an already created key in the dictionary.
 Type this:

 .. code-block:: python